stjda/Summer_Camp_Manager/README.md

 #### build the express-server for both arm64 and amd64 - this will replace existing images pushed to dockerhub
    docker buildx build --platform linux/amd64,linux/arm64 -t gbeals1/api-servers:ApolloServer-SQL_API-v1.0 --push .

-#### Run the container again with the same settings as before
-docker run --name my-apollo-server \
-  -p 4000:4000 \
-  --network apollo-net \
-  -e MASTERPORT=3306 \
-  -e SLAVEPORT=3307 \
-  -e DB_NAME=STJDA \
-  -e DB_USER=root \
-  -e DB_PW=Colorado1! \
-  -e NODE_ENV=development \
-  gbeals1/api-servers:ApolloServer-SQL_API-v1.0

-# If you're running on Linux, 'host.docker.internal' might not work out of the box.
-In this case, you have two options:
-* 'host.docker.internal' is a special DNS name that resolves to the host machine's localhost on Docker for Windows and macOS.

-   a.
-Use the host's network IP address (usually starts with 172.17.0.1) instead of 'host.docker.internal'.
-   b.
-Add '--add-host=host.docker.internal:host-gateway' to your Docker run command.

-docker run --name my-apollo-server \
-   -p 4000:4000 \
-   --network apollo-net \
-   --add-host=host.docker.internal:host-gateway \
-   -e MASTERPORT=3306 \
-   -e SLAVEPORT=3307 \
-   -e DB_NAME=STJDA \
-   -e DB_USER=root \
-   -e DB_PW=Colorado1! \
-   -e NODE_ENV=development \
-   gbeals1/api-servers:ApolloServer-SQL_API-v1.0

-* Ensure your Express server on the host machine is listening on all interfaces, not just localhost:

-app.listen(3000, '0.0.0.0', () => {
-  console.log('Server is running on port 3000');
-});

 * Use docker network inspect apollo-net to ensure your Apollo server container is